 The attorney will discover that Title IV is not secular law.
 It is not a disciplinary procedure with an outcome of winning or losing as a goal.
 Title IV, Canon 1 states, in part, the Church and each diocese seek to resolve conflicts by promoting healing, repentance, forgiveness, restitution, justice, amendment of life and reconciliation among all involved or affected.
 (Title IV.1) Therefore, it requires a different legal frame of reference and skill set than is used in criminal or civil law.

-Attorney Pauline Getz is the chair of the Standing Commission on Structure, Governance, Constitution & Canons of The Episcopal Church, which reviews the canons of the church, including Title IV, on a continuing basis.
+Attorney Pauline Getz is the former chair of the Standing Commission on Structure, Governance, Constitution & Canons of The Episcopal Church, which has reviewed the canons of the church, including Title IV, for several years.
 She recommends embracing the challenge to learn a new body of law.

 Executive Council of The Episcopal Church member Alexizendria Link says Christian beliefs define Title IV, not traditional judicial law.